-While running an off-premise restaurant isn’t exactly a new idea, the COVID-19 pandemic has made off-premise dining a much more lucrative revenue stream than in the past.
+While running an off-premise restaurant isn’t exactly a new idea, the pandemic has made off-premise dining a much more lucrative revenue stream than in the past.

 Early on in the pandemic, the shift to off-premise was necessary for many restaurants to simply stay afloat.
 As mandatory dining room closures took effect and strict limits on capacity were put in place, off-premise channels such as drive-thru, takeout, and delivery became one of the few ways for restaurants to remain open for business.
 Of these channels, curbside takeout was the most popular, with 67% of operators adding this option since the start of the pandemic.